virtuozzo/cloudscripting-docs/docs/creating-manifest/basic-configs.md

 - `ssl` *[optional]* - Jelastic SSL status for an environment, by **default** `false`.
 Parameter is available only with **type** `install` mode.
 - `ha` *[optional]* - high availability for Java stacks, by **default** `false`.
 Parameter is available only with **type** `install` mode.
 - `displayName` *[optional]* - display name for an environment.
 Required option for **type** `install`.
+- `skipNodeEmails` *[optional]* - an ability to skip sending emails about creating nodes.
+Emails are related only to nodes where implemented reset password functionality
 - `appVersion` *[optional]* - custom version of an application
 - `onInstall` *[optional]* - <a href="/creating-manifest/events/#oninstall" target="_blank">event</a> that is an entry point for actions execution
 - `startPage` *[optional]* - path to be opened via the **Open in browser** button through a successful installation message